Extreme Hardship Waiver for Spouse (I‑601 Waiver)

 Eligibility Requirements

-To qualify for the Extreme Hardship Waiver for Spouse, you must demonstrate that your U.S. citizen or lawful permanent resident spouse would experience extreme hardship if you were not allowed to stay in the United States.
-Factors that can contribute to proving extreme hardship include:
+To qualify for the Extreme Hardship Waiver for Spouse, it is essential to provide compelling evidence that your U.S. citizen or lawful permanent resident spouse would face significant and detrimental consequences if you were unable to remain in the United States.
+This requirement is not merely a formality; it necessitates a thorough examination of various factors that can substantiate claims of extreme hardship.
+Consider the following critical elements that can strengthen your case:

 Get complimentary general advice via email or WhatsApp!